huckl3b3rry87/MPCDocs.jl/docs/src/index.md

 ```

 ## 2017 juliaCon Workshop Notebook
+Currently the most descriptive explanation for using this software is in a Jupyter notebook.

 After installation, the notebook can be viewed:
 ```julia
 using IJulia
 notebook(dir=Pkg.dir("NLOptControl/examples"))
 ```

+Also, on the left side of this site, there are many tutorials that provide complete examples for using this software.

 ## Citation
 If you find [NLOptControl.jl](https://github.com/JuliaMPC/NLOptControl.jl) useful, please cite it: